Unplug and reconnect with 24 hours of family fun during the Global Day of Unplugging!

 Photo courtesy of Andres Amador

-Celebrate the annual Global Day of Unplugging, an event dedicated to family connection.
-This year the event starts at sundown on Friday, March 3 and runs until sundown on Saturday, March 4.
+Celebrate the annual Global Day of Unplugging, an event dedicated to family connection held on the first Saturday of March.
+This year the event starts at sundown on Friday, March 7 and runs until sundown on Saturday, March 8.
 The dedicated family day centers around putting devices to “sleep” and focusing on loved ones.
 There are no social media check-ins, just living in the moment through art, music, recreation and play.
 So, what’s the best way to focus on family and reconnect?
 The Unplug Collaborative has 50 ideas on its website for tech-free fun.
 Here are a few favorites.

 fort night 2400